fenago/react-graphql-course/md/lab_1.md

 `cd ~/Desktop/react-graphql-course/labs/Lab01`

-Run following command to install all required packages:
+Run following command to install all required packages for the solution only:

 `npm install`

 ### Running Solution

-Run following command to run application:
+Run following command to run application in the Lab01 foldder:

 `npm run client`